AlistairTait12/makers_learning_notes/week_9_and_10/notes.md

 - Catching of errors earlier
 - Performance optimisation
 - You are specifically stating which value type you expect so that other devs working on your project don't have to guess this (makes variable naming less ambiguous?)

+## Some of the feature requests for acebook:
+### Posts can have new lines in them
+- Storing the newline character in the `content` field of the post object/ db record
+- Alternatively, the `<br>` element in html?

+### Posts show the date they were posted
+- Need to store the date in the database
+- Then get it out of the database to use in an object

+### Posts appear with the newest post first
+- Again, need to get the date field out of the database record.
+- Should react somehow use this to render the posts?
+- What handles the logic for the order in which react renders things on the page?
+Is it react doing this, or should the order in which react receives items be controlled in some way?